enkidevs/curriculum/web/html/README.md

       0: Use HTML to add emphasis, bold, or other decoration to text
       1: Use HTML to add indentation or spacing to text
       2: Use HTML to create headings or other special text elements
+      3: Use HTML to link two hypertext documents together
   layout-html:
     name: Lay out text and other elements with HTML
     description: This standard covers the use of HTML tags to lay out text, images, and other elements.